reahl/reahl/reahl-doc/doc/whatchanged.rst

 - mysqlclient is allowed from 1.3.0 to 2.1.x
 - wrapt is allowed from 1.11.0 to 1.13.x
 - beautifulsoup4 is allowed from 4.6.0 to 4.10.x
+- SQLAlchemy is allowed from 1.2 to 1.4
+- alembic is allowed from 0.9 to 1.7